1986 Indianapolis 500: Third Day - Saturday May 17

-Bump Day time trials
+Bump Day - Sunday May 18

-As many as 12 cars started the day with hopes to make the field on the final day of time trials.
+As many as twelve cars started the day with hopes to make the field on the final day of time trials.
 Rain kept the track closed until 3 p.m., with qualifying finally getting underway at 4 p.m.
 By late afternoon, however, several cars were pulled out of line and chose not to make an attempt.

-George Snider went out first in an A. J. Foyt back-up car, and filled the field to 33 cars.
+George Snider went out first in an Foyt back-up car, and filled the field to 33 cars.
 That placed Dick Simon on the bubble as the slowest car in the field.
-After a wave-off by Steve Chassey, Gary Bettenhausen took to the track, found some much sought after speed, and bumped his way into the field with ease.
+After a wave-off by Steve Chassey, Gary Bettenhausen took to the track.
+Bettenhausen bumped his way into the field with ease.

-With Geoff Brabham on the bubble, and with rain approaching, Rick Miaskiewicz was the next car out.
+With Geoff Brabham on the bubble, and rain quickly approaching, Rick Miaskiewicz was the next car out.
 His first two laps were not nearly fast enough, and his team waved him off.
 That gave Derek Daly just enough time to get out on the track.
-His first two laps were fast enough to bump Brabham, but as he was completing his second lap, the skies poured rain, and the run was negated.
+His first two laps were fast enough to bump Brabham, but as he was completing his second lap, the skies poured rain, and the run was halted.

 Geoff Brabham held on as the slowest car in the field, while Dick Simon, the only car bumped, stood as the first alternate.
 Qualifying for the day lasted less than 45 minutes.